notmutiny/mutiny-bot-discord/README.md

-# mutiny-bot-discord
-OC donut steel

-# this repo is always outdated and not worth viewing
+# this repo is always kept outdated and is not worth viewing